ximtech/ai-meter/README.md

 - Using an advanced [Date-time](https://github.com/ximtech/GlobalDateTime) library that supports timezones and DST rules
 - Embedded database(Sqlite) that stores timezones and DST rules
 - Self-sufficient file server with all containing images, icons, css, js, fonts etc
-- Long autonomous work from inner battery (up to 3 years)
+- Long autonomous work from inner battery (up to 1 year)

 ## TODO